Teaching Foundations: RPL Module Stream

 To be eligible for the RPL module, you must:

-• have a teaching position or appointment that supports learning confirmed, with approximately 20 contact hours across a whole semester.
-This appointment could be in a casual or continuing, full-time or part-time, academic or professional capacity.
+- be a UQ employee with a teaching position or appointment that supports learning, with approximately 20 contact hours across a whole semester.
+This appointment could be in a casual or continuing, full-time or part-time, academic or professional capacity

-• are an experienced academic at Level C or D with teaching responsibilities.
+- b. are an experienced academic at Level C or D with teaching responsibilities, or

 How to apply